- Now back to the question of my research, WHY I think I might have gotten these cavities, and why I think I can really heal tooth decay using FOOD!

 - I add chia seeds to our smoothies – unsoaked – and they’re in some homemade bread and cereal recipes I use.
 Seeds are supposed to be suuuuuuper high in phytic acid/phytates.

-- I still make crispy nuts, but and peanuts aren’t as tasty that way, and peanut butter (mmmmm, apple season!) isn’t soaked either and into
+- I still make almonds (use the code STEWARDSHIP for 10% off at that site!) and walnuts (use the code STEWARDSHIP for 10% off at that site!) into crispy nuts, but cashews (use the code STEWARDSHIP for 10% off at that site!) and peanuts aren’t as tasty that way, and peanut butter (mmmmm, apple season!) isn’t soaked either

 - I have relied more in the past year on “sort of healthy processed foods” a ton more than previous years: crackers packed with unsoaked whole grains and seeds, bars with decent ingredients, but certainly unsoaked nuts, and after Gabe was born I splurged on “sort of healthy” granola – unsoaked oats are some of the worst phytic acid offenders out there.
 Man, was it delicious…but it could have killed my oral health.